lpan/lpan.github.io/about.md

 # Work experience

 ## [Universe](https://www.universe.com)
-I worked at Universe as a software developer intern from `May 2017` to `August 2017`.
+I worked at Universe as a full-stack engineer co-op from `May 2017` to `August 2017`.

-I first worked on the embeddable widgets code base.
-I upgraded react-router from v2 to v4, set up code splitting and completely redesigned the third-party script that deploys Universe's embeddable widget.
+I first worked on the embedded widgets code base.
+I upgraded react-router from v2 to v4, set up code splitting and completely redesigned the third-party script that deploys Universe's embedded widgets.
 This allows multiple embeddable widgets to exist in the same repository and to be deployed in a uniform way.
 It also unlocks many previously impossible features such as widget customization, etc.

-To the end my internship, I worked with the platform team to release Universe's public GraphQL API.
-I implemented a few resolvers as well as improving the documentation (field descriptions).
-I released Universe's first single page application that consumes the new GraphQL endpoint to production.
+Toward the end of my co-op term, I worked with the platform team to release Universe's public GraphQL API.
+I was involved with reimagining Universe's domain models.
+I also shipped Universe's first single page application that consumes the new GraphQL endpoint to production.

 ## [Plotly](https://plot.ly)
-I worked at Plotly as a front-end developer intern from `May 2016` to `August 2016`.
+I worked at Plotly as a front-end engineer co-op from `May 2016` to `August 2016`.

 At Plotly, my job was maintaining a large-scale React & Redux SaaS application